MrMehulkhanna/youtube-to-mp3/README.md

 sudo apt install tmux && tmux
   ```
 For getting out from tmux session : Press   ```bash Ctrl+b    ```  and  ```bash then d```

+### Contribution:

+Feel free to contribute to this project by creating issues, suggesting enhancements, or submitting pull requests.